AmazingMech2418/Lambda-Factorial/README.md

 Lambda calculus is the backbone for functional programming languages.

 In my pursuit of learning lambda calculus, I created an anonymous recursive factorial function in JavaScript, using Church encoding for all numbers and booleans involved.
-I then started a Python version and am now working on expanding this, starting with Haskell, and decided to make this another "x in many languages" project.
+I then started a Python version and am now working on expanding this, starting with Haskell (now complete!), and decided to make this another "x in many languages" project.

 ## Repo Overview